 Of course, to some extent, we are all afraid to show our feelings and emotions in front of others.
 However, for some people such fear becomes obsessive and turns into a phobia.
 Most of those who suffer from these fears are people with imaginative or systematic thinking.
 People of the first category have an innate creative side and being the center of attention is a natural thing for them, so the fear of public speaking or of open spaces arises only in consequence of certain particularities of perception.
-At the same time, for people of the second category it is rather a fear of seeming incompetent, ridiculous or stupid.
+At the same time, for the people from the second category, it is rather a fear of appearing incompetent, ridiculous or stupid to others.

 2. Fear of death

-This fear is frequent in anxious and hypochondriac people with imaginative thinking.
+This fear is common in hypochondriac and anxious people who have a rich imagination.
 Such people are the main subjects of the fear of death and other similar phobias: fear of enclosed spaces, fear of blood, fear of heights, fear of corpses, fear of pain, fear of rape and other.

 1. Fear of loneliness